A Multilevel Stochastic Approximation Algorithm for Value-at-Risk and Expected Shortfall Estimation: Financial case studies

-We observe in the top panels of Figure~\ref{fig:swap:comparison} that the multilevel SA scheme significantly outperforms the nested SA scheme in terms of computational time and achieved error rate.
-Indeed, for a target RMSE of order $10$ for the VaR,~\eqref{eq:ml} is $10^3$ times faster than~\eqref{approximate:sgd:algorithm} as the former executes on average in approximately $10^{-2}s$ while the latter executes in $10s$.
-Similarly, for an RMSE of order $10$ for the ES,~\eqref{eq:ml} is $10$ times faster than~\eqref{approximate:sgd:algorithm} as the former executes on average in $10s$ while the latter executes in $10^2s$.
-These results are very promising, as they apply to a more realistic scenario than the previous section.
-Eventually, the standard Robbins-Monro algorithm, that is only applicable if the loss $X_0$ is directly simulatable, outperforms both Algorithms~\ref{alg:nested-sa} and~\ref{alg:mlsa} as expected.
-As indicated in the previous case study, the in-between positioning of the~\eqref{eq:ml} curve relatively to the two other ones depicts the partial regain by the multilevel scheme of the performance lost due to the nested simulation of $X_0$.
-Once again, we point out that~\eqref{eq:ml} exhibits some numerical instability when simulating the VaR, while it remains very robust when simulating the ES.
-The VaR multilevel scheme is non-linearly sensitive to the parameterization of the step sizes $(\gamma_n)_{n\geq1}$.
-In contrast, the ES multilevel scheme is significantly more stable with respect to potential mistuning of the step sizes $(\gamma_n)_{n\geq1}$.
+We observe in the top panels of Fig.~\ref{fig:swap:comparison} that the multilevel SA scheme significantly outperforms the nested SA scheme in terms of computational time and achieved error rate.
+Indeed, for a target RMSE of the order $10$ for the VaR, MLSA is $10^{3}$ times faster than NSA as the former executes on average in approximately $10^{-2}s$, while the latter executes in $10s$.
+Similarly, for an RMSE of the order $10$ for the ES, MLSA is $10$~times faster than NSA as the former executes on average in~$10s$ while the latter executes in~$10^{2}s$.
+These results are very promising as they apply to a more realistic scenario than in Sect.~\ref{ssec:numerical}.
+Finally, the standard Robbins--Monro algorithm, which is only applicable if the loss $X_{0}$ is directly simulatable, outperforms both Algorithms~\ref{alg:nested-sa} and~\ref{alg:mlsa} as expected.
+As indicated in the case study of Sect.~\ref{ssec:numerical}, the in-between positioning of the MLSA curve relatively to the two other ones illustrates the partial regain by the multilevel scheme of the performance lost due to the nested simulation of $X_{0}$.
+Once again, we point out that MLSA exhibits some numerical instability when simulating the VaR, while it remains very robust when simulating the ES.
+The VaR multilevel scheme is non-linearly sensitive to the parametrisation of the step sizes $(\gamma _{n})_{n\geq 1}$.
+In contrast, the ES multilevel scheme is significantly more stable with respect to potential mis-tuning of the step sizes $(\gamma _{n})_{n\geq 1}$.

-Within a variation range of order $\pm0.2$, the RMSE slopes reported in Table~\ref{tbl:swap:mlsa:slopes} roughly match the exponents of the complexities in Theorems~\ref{thm:cost:nsa} and~\ref{thm:cost:mlsa}.
-The VaR focused MLSA slope may be improved with deeper hyperparameter tuning.
-This costly hyperparameter tuning phase is in fact an effect of the constraint $\bar\lambda_2\gamma_1>2$ on the optimal choice $\beta=1$ as stressed in the VaR focused theorem~\ref{thm:cost:mlsa}(\ref{thm:cost:mlsa:var}).
-Although $\bar\lambda_2$ is explicit in~\eqref{eq:lambda}, it is tedious to compute, hence the necessary upstream tuning phase.
+Within a variation range of the order $\pm 0.2$, the RMSE slopes reported in Table~\ref{tbl:swap:mlsa:slopes} roughly match the exponents of the complexities in Theorems~\ref{thm:cost:nsa} and~\ref{thm:cost:mlsa}.
+The VaR-focused MLSA slope may be improved with deeper hyperparameter tuning.
+This costly hyperparameter tuning phase is in fact an effect of the constraint $\bar\lambda _{2}\gamma _{1}>2$ on the optimal choice $\beta =1$ as stressed in the VaR-focused Theorem~\ref{thm:cost:mlsa}(\ref{thm:cost:mlsa:var}).
+Although~$\bar\lambda _{2}$ is explicit in \eqref{eq:lambda}, it is tedious to compute; hence the necessary upstream tuning phase.